esper-io/dev-docs/docs/home/console.md

 **Lock Screen Password Rules**

-  The **Lock screen password** rule specifies the conditions for the device unlock password, with the default being **None**.
-If you choose alphabetic or alphanumeric, you must set a minimum password length of at least 4 characters and up to 25—use the small up/down arrows to set your required password length.
+  The **Lock Screen Password** rule specifies the conditions for the device unlock password, with the default being **None**.
+If you choose alphabetic or alphanumeric, you must set a minimum password length of at least 4 characters and up to a maximum length of 25 characters.
+Use the Up/Down arrows to set your required password length.

 ![Lock Password](./assets/NewConsole/LockPwdLength.png)